-- 0-7 days: please consult a pediatrician, pharmacist, or Neofax. - 8-28 days: - -If well-appearing and low suspicion for meningitis: ampicillin 50 mg/kg IV Q8h AND gentamicin 4 mg/kg IV Q24h - -If well-appearing and any suspicion for meningitis: ampicillin 75 mg/kg IV Q6h AND cefepime 50 mg/kg IV Q12h - -If ill-appearing and/or positive CSF Gram stain: please consult a pediatrician and/or a pharmacist. - 29-90 days: ceftriaxone 75 mg/kg IV/IM Q24h OR if worried about meningitis 100 mg/kg IV once then 50 mg/kg IV Q12h - Continue IV/IM antibiotics until cultures are negative and patient is clinically stable x48-72 hours or until specific organism and sensitivities are available to direct therapy. - If known HSV exposure, seizures, or severe illness: acyclovir 20 mg/kg IV Q8h with IVF, perform HSV work-up (see box), and consult pediatrics. - If suspicion for bacterial meningitis, strongly consider medevac. - If transferring patient, send any extra CSF on ice with patient.
+- 0-7 days: please consult a pediatrician, pharmacist, or Neofax. - 8-28 days: - -If well-appearing and low suspicion for meningitis: ampicillin 50 mg/kg IV Q8h AND gentamicin 4 mg/kg IV Q24h - -If well-appearing and any suspicion for meningitis: ampicillin 75 mg/kg IV Q6h AND cefepime 50 mg/kg IV Q12h - -If ill-appearing and/or positive CSF Gram stain: please - consult a pediatrician and/or a pharmacist.

+29-90 days: ceftriaxone 75 mg/kg IV/IM Q24h OR if worried - about meningitis 100 mg/kg IV once then 50 mg/kg IV Q12h - Continue IV/IM antibiotics until cultures are negative and patient is clinically stable x48-72 hours or until specific organism and sensitivities are available to direct therapy. - If known HSV exposure, seizures, or severe illness: acyclovir 20 mg/kg IV Q8h with IVF, perform HSV work-up (see box), and consult pediatrics. - If suspicion for bacterial meningitis, strongly consider medevac. - If transferring patient, send any extra CSF on ice with patient.

 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
+Approved by MSEC 5/8/19.
+Click here to see the supplemental resources for this guideline.
+If comments about this guideline, please contact Leslie_Herrmann@ykhc.org.

-Influenza (Adult and Pediatrics)
+Clinical Guideline Influenza (Adult and Pediatric)